How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 Data Entry Resume Format

-- Make a one-page resume with one-inch margins.
+- Make a one-page resume.

 - Leave some white space to make it legible.